Votexz/AXS-Source-Main/README.md

 * You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
  * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.

+##BPS Team:
+We Make this mod!
+thanks if you playing!

 ## Other gameplay features:
 * When the enemy hits a note, their strum note also glows.
 * Lag doesn't impact the camera movement and player icon scaling anymore.